-"It is possible that the SD [Sweden Democrat party] lay judges can influence the atmosphere in court and eventually create a harder climate, especially for migrants.
-If this happens it won’t be discernible in the reasoning of the court, but it will be visible through longer term statistics of legal decisions... with Ny Demokrati [another extreme right party in the 1990s] one could see a pattern: their lay judges made more reservations than the other lay judges from other parties, and their dissenting opinion had to do with giving migrants from outside Europe harsher sentences than the rest.
-They also wanted to combine the sentence with deportation to a greater degree than the other judges... there are good reasons to carefully monitor what happens with the SD (Sweden Democrat party) lay judges."
+"It is possible that the SD [Sweden Democrat party] lay judges can influence the atmosphere in court and eventually create a harsher climate, especially for immigrants.
+If this happens it won’t be discernible in the reasoning of the court, but it will be visible through longer term statistics of legal decisions... with Ny Demokrati [New Democracy, an extreme right-wing party in the 1990s] one could see a pattern: their lay judges made more reservations than the other lay judges from other parties, and their dissenting opinion had to do with giving immigrants from outside Europe harsher sentences than the rest.
+They also wanted to combine the sentence with deportation to a greater degree than the other judges...
+There are good reasons to carefully monitor what happens with the SD (Sweden Democrat party) lay judges."

 In 2010 a lay judge for the district court in Örebro, Katrin Tensmyr, revealed to the magazine Misstänkt that she wasn’t so much interested in the evidence produced in the proceedings as she was in studying the body language of the defendants.